 Market reactions to accounting information increase with the precision of accounting information and decrease with noise in accounting information (Holthausen and Verrecchia, 1988).
 Relying on this theoretical model, the current study examines the effect of corporate social responsibility (CSR) on earnings response coefficients (ERCs).
 This paper argues that less socially responsible firms have more noise in earnings, leading to lower ERCs, all else being equal.
 More socially responsible firms have more precision in earnings, leading to higher ERCs, all else being equal.
 CSR is measured using CSR strengths and CSR concerns from the KLD STATS database.
-Results are consistent with the argument that less socially responsible firms face greater uncertainty in future earnings and consequently current earnings innovations are appropriately discounted by capital markets.
+Results are consistent with the argument that less socially responsible firms are appropriately discounted by capital markets.